-- 1) It is performed solely for the purpose of rendering the Member permanently incapable of reproducing; - 2) There is more than one (1) purpose for performing the hysterectomy but the primary purpose is to render the Member permanently incapable of reproducing; or - 3) It is performed for the purpose of cancer prophylaxis when not medically indicated. - d.
+- It is performed for the purpose of cancer prophylaxis when not medically indicated. - d.
 The Health Plan shall maintain documentation of all sterilizations and hysterectomies and provide documentation to DHS upon the request of DHS. - e.
-All financial penalties assessed by the federal government and imposed on DHS because of the Health Plan's action or inaction in complying with the federal requirements of this section shall be passed on to the Health Plan.

-19. Sleep Laboratory Services
+All financial penalties assessed by the federal government and imposed on DHS because of the Health Plan's action or inaction in complying with the federal requirements of this section shall be passed on to the Health Plan. - 19.
+Sleep Laboratory Services - a.

-- a.
 The Health Plan shall be responsible for coverage of sleep laboratory services.
 Sleep laboratory services are provided for the diagnosis and treatment of sleep disorders and shall be performed by sleep laboratories or sleep disorder centers. - b.
-Sleep laboratory service providers shall be accredited by the American Academy of Sleep Medicine.
+Sleep laboratory service providers shall be accredited by the American Academy of Sleep Medicine. - 20.
+Transplants - a.

-20. Transplants

-a.
 The Health Plan shall be responsible for coverage of cornea transplants and bone grafts.
 The Health Plan shall follow written standards that provide for similarly situated Members to be treated alike and for any restriction on facilities or practitioners to be consistent with the accessibility of high-quality care to the Members.
 The Health Plan shall make their written standards available to DHS upon DHS' request.

-21. Urgent Care Services
+- 21. Urgent Care Services

-a.
+- a.
 The Health Plan shall provide coverage for urgent care services as necessary.
 The Health Plan can require prior authorization or pre-certification.

-22. Vision and Hearing Services
+- 22. Vision and Hearing Services

 - a.
 The Health Plan shall cover a routine eye exam provided by qualified optometrist once in a twelve (12)-month period for the Members under the age of twenty-one (21) years, and once in a twenty-four (24)-month period for adults age twenty-one (21) years and older.
 Visits done more frequently may be allowed if prior authorization is approved and covered when Medical Necessity is established.
-Emergency eye care shall be covered without prior authorization. - b.
+Emergency eye care shall be covered without prior authorization.

+- b.
 The Health Plan shall provide coverage for prescription lenses, cataract removal, and prosthetic eyes for all Members.
 Cornea (keratoplasty) transplants shall be provided in accordance with the Hawaii Administrative Rules.
 Excluded vision services include:

 - 1) Orthoptic training;

 - 2) Prescription fee;

 - 3) Progress exams;

 - 4) Radial keratotomy;

-- 5) Visual training;
+- 5) Visual training; and

-- 6) and Lasik procedure.
+- 6) Lasik procedure.

 - c.
 Visual aids prescribed by ophthalmologists or optometrists (eyeglasses, contact lenses, and miscellaneous vision supplies) are covered by the Health Plan, when Medical Necessity is established.
 These include costs for the lens, frames, or other parts of the glasses, as well as fittings and adjustments.
 Visual aids are covered once in a twenty-four (24) month period.
-Individuals under forty (40) years of age require a medical justification for bifocals.
+Individuals under forty (40) years of age require a medical justification for bifocals. - d.

-- d.
 Replacement glasses and/or new glasses with significant changes in prescription are covered within the benefit periods for both adults and children with prior authorization.
 Contact lenses are only covered when Medical Necessity is established.
-Dispensing of the visual aids begins anew after each twenty-four (24)-month period since the prior dispensing.

-- e.
-The Health Plan shall also provide hearing services to include screening, diagnostic, or corrective services/equipment/supplies provided by, or under the direction of, an otorhinolaryngologist or an audiologist to

-whom a patient is referred by a physician.
+Dispensing of the visual aids begins anew after each twenty-four (24)-month period since the prior dispensing. - e.
+The Health Plan shall also provide hearing services to include screening, diagnostic, or corrective services/equipment/supplies provided by, or under the direction of, an otorhinolaryngologist or an audiologist to whom a patient is referred by a physician. - f.

-f.
 Hearing services include, but are not limited to the following services detailed in Table 3: 4.5. below: